nswdpc/silverstripe-recaptcha-v3-userforms/README.md

 All configuration happens in the [nswdpc/silverstripe-recaptcha-v3](https://github.com/nswdpc/silverstripe-recaptcha-v3) module.

-Once a field is added to your user defined form, a score and action can be added to it.
+Once a field is added to your user form, a score and action can be added to it, or a rule selected.

 ## Requirements